NordicMatt/multi-NUS/README.rst

    :depth: 2

 The Central UART sample demonstrates how to use the :ref:`nus_client_readme`.
 This application is an extension of the Central UART sample.
 This version of the central UART is able to connect to multiple peripherals, up to 20, at the same time.
+This application was built using v1.4.1 of NCS.

 It uses the NUS Client to send data back and forth between a UART connection and a Bluetooth LE connection, emulating a serial port over Bluetooth LE.